Kai Peterson

-Kai Peterson (stage name), (born 1962 née Kai-Peter Sauer in Hannover, Lower Saxony, Germany) is an actor, voice talent, music producer, composer, lyricist and singer in the genres musical theater, Jazz, Soul and Funk.
+Kai Peterson (stage name), (born 1962 né Kai-Peter Sauer in Hannover, Lower Saxony, Germany) is an actor, voice talent, music producer, composer, lyricist and singer in the genres musical theater, Jazz, Soul and Funk.
 He took his stage name Kai Peterson in 1989, but since his marriage with Karen Henry his legal name is Kai-Peter Henry.

 personal life

 Kai Peterson is the first of two children born to Peter Petrel und Hede-Birgit.
 He has two sisters.

-Since 1990 he is living in Vienna/Austria with his wife and two sons.
+Since 1990 he is living in Vienna, Austria, with his wife and two sons.

 professional life

 Kai Peterson is on the board of the austrian voice talent association VOICE, a board member of the austrian musicians guild and one of the artists works council at the VBW.

 actor

 Kai Peterson appeared on stage in the following theater productions, revues, events and concerts: